brisvag/blik/README.md

 **PeepingTom** is a python tool for visualising and interacting with cryo-ET and subtomogram averaging data.
 It leverages the fast, multi-dimensional [napari viewer](https://github.com/napari/napari) and the scientific python stack.

 **DISCLAIMER**: this package is in early development phase.
 Expect frequent bugs and crashes.
-Feel free to report them on the issue tracker.
+Please, report them on the issue tracker and ask if anything is unclear!

 ## Installation